logo

 April 2023

-Fifteen years ago, CST delivered a predication about the ‘gap years’ that would continue for some time hence.
+Fifteen years ago, CST delivered a predication about the ‘gap years’ would continue for some time.
+And it has.